ZoomTen/furnace2asm/README.md

 After making [OctoMap](https://github.com/ZoomTen/OctoMap), I [nostalgia-mined](http://archives.somnolescent.net/web/mari_nc2/essays/nostalgiamining.html) some more and attempted to make one of those fancy GBA binary tooling apps but for Pok&eacute;mon disassembly hacking.
 I tried to approximate the look and feel of [Advance-Text](https://www.romhacking.net/utilities/427/) here because damn, that's some design work for such a simple tool.

-Anyway, it functions about the same as the previous Python version (plus the ability to export for both old and new pokecrystal macros) but it **only supports module versions 127&ndash;157**, so you'll have to use Furnace versions between (and including) **0.6pre2&ndash;0.6pre4**.
-Unless of course, I write support to deserialize both the <127 instrument format *and* the >158 pattern format.
+Anyway, it functions about the same as the previous Python version (plus the ability to export for both old and new pokecrystal macros) but it **only supports module versions 127+**, so you'll have to use Furnace versions starting from (and including) **0.6pre2**.
+Unless of course, I write support to deserialize the <127 instrument format.

 Make sure to click the Help button for more info :p